zamiur/iphonehtmlsdk/README.md

 Usage and Documentation
 ----
-To use the developer kit, you will need to know the programming language HTML (Hyper Text Markup Language), If you don't know the programming language read these guides
+To use the developer kit, you will need to know the programming language HTML (Hyper Text Markup Language), If you don't know the programming language read these guides.
+This is intended to make a web app or hone frinedly site

 https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/IntroductiontoHTML/IntroductiontoHTML.html#//apple_ref/doc/uid/TP40002080-SW1